For a successful known plaintext or chosen

 The preceeding two ciphertexts were encrypted entirely by hand without the use of a computer or any type of machinery.
 (Note to law enforcement personnel reading this: If you think you can score $5000 by the simple expedient of seizing my home computer, don't even try.
 That would be a violation of my rights and, anyway, I encrypt these messages by hand.)

-Click here for a pdf file of the algorithm for the Aguilar Cipher and here for a pdf file of the cipher wheel.
+Click here for a PDF file of the cipher wheel.

 So there's $5000 in it for you.
 But why is trying to break this cipher really important?
 Because everybody knows that the machines will soon be taking over the world.
 HAL, Skynet, the Matrix, Viki - they are harbingers of what is to come.
 Do you think you can defy Skynet while relying on your home computer to encrypt your messages?
 Your computer is Skynet.
 It knows every keystroke you type.
 The hope of mankind rests on having a strong pencil-and-paper cipher that can withstand a computerized attack.